Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 How to Choose the Best Speaking Opportunities to Grow Your Brand

-When selecting opportunities, focus on four things:
+When weighing an opportunity, focus on four things:

-• Who the audience is
+Who the audience is

-• How much exposure you will get
+How much exposure you will get

-• What long term visibility and assets you can create from it
+What long term visibility and assets you can create from it

 Types of Speaking Opportunities: Events, Podcasts, and Paid Stages

-Speaking opportunities come in many forms, each serving a different purpose in your marketing funnel.
-Some build awareness, while others drive leads, partnerships, or conversions.
+Speaking opportunities come in many forms, and each serves a different job in your funnel.
+Some build awareness, others drive leads, partnerships or conversions.
+Here is how to think about each category:

 Guest Speaking vs Paid Speaking: Which Is Better for Brand Growth